Most unfortunately for the regime, the Rip was caught live on TV.

 Like benefitting from a fluky rebound in a ball-game, if I catch some chancy credit I shouln't spurn it.
 "Another half-minute," I say as though it had been my idea all along.
 It seems reasonable to balance the risk of enemy pursuit against the gain of an early rendezvous with some more of our forces.

-I meanwhile use that half-minute to run my eyes over the city of Olhoav - at first goggling with mere admiration at the mound reminiscent of a giant organic molecule, then beginning to notice some dimples or marring of the whole, some mis-matches or saggy lines which I guess to be results of the great quake.
-Poor lonely Starside metropolis!
-Riven by ice-quakes and subjugated by a tyrant -
+I meanwhile use that half-minute to run my eyes over the stupendous urban mound from which I have at last emerged.
+At first I goggle with mere admiration at Olhoav's age-accumulated swell of shapes reminiscent of a giant organic molecule, and then I begin to notice some dimples or marring of the whole, some mis-matches or saggy lines which I guess to be results of the great quake.
+Poor lonely Starside metropolis - riven by ice-quakes - subjugated by a tyrant -

 "Time we continued on our way," I say.
 "Thergerer, lead us on the route to the smurtu-oyor."